 In addition to helping you address your medical needs and expenses, we will assist you with other issues that often surround a car accident, including:

 How you can help move your case forward:

 We have learned over many years that people feel best when they can take some action towards securing what they need.
 Although, we want you to focus on recovery, there are some areas where we know you can contribute, if you are well enough, that do make a difference.

 The best way to ensure you have a strong case is to begin gathering all relevant paperwork related to the accident immediately.
 That’s step one and something that you can help with.
 Here are a few things we will need to file a car accident claim:

-- Any other important letters/documents directly related to your case
+- Any other important letters or documents directly related to your case.

 These are the documents that will cover the facts about How, When and Why the incident occurred.
 These details tend to become blurred, especially if you’ve been hurt.
 The odds are that if you’ve been injured, or your car was damaged in some way, there will be medical and auto repair bills to pay.